nikolai4D/frontEndFramework/README.md

 ```

 The Home view should now be the default view of your app (as its the first one of the routes list).
 Typing any url should send you to it, a view with only one h1 saying "Home".

+## TO ADD TO THIS README:
+- component inheritance.